rx-angular/rx-angular/libs/state/selections/docs/Readme.md

 - Shares computed result with multiple subscriber
 - Select distinct sub-sets
 - Select from static values
-- Fully Tested
+- Fully tested
-- Fully Typed
+- Strongly typed

+# Concepts

+## Selection composition - lazy vs eager

+## Selection composition - functional vs reactive

-## Selection owner - Template vs Class
+## Selection setup - Template vs Class

 As Observables are cold their resulting stream will only get activated by a subscription.
 This leads to a situations called: "the late subscriber problem" or "the early subscriber problem".
 (LINK)